SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 If your code does contain conflicts, you'll get a compile-time or runtime error.

 ..
-XXX Brian: Let's bring back this discussion.
+XXX maybe re-introduce this text...

    Memory safety refers to...
    The term *safety* usually refers to :newTerm:`memory safety`...
    Unsafe access to memory is available, if you ask for it explicitly...